abhishek-kumar-code/Redfish_Public/README2043.md

 DocTitle: Scalable Platforms Management API Mockup Readme
 DocNumber: '2043'
 DocClass: Informative
-DocVersion: '1.0.0'
+DocVersion: '1.1.0'
-modified: '2016-06-28'
+modified: '2016-12-16'
 status: released
 released: true
 copyright: '2015-2016'
 ---
 # Foreword

-The following files are part of the Redfish Scalable Platforms Management API ("Redfish") development effort
+The following files are part of the Redfish Scalable Platforms Management API ("Redfish") development effort:

-* Specification.md - this file is the main Redfish Scalable Platforms Management API Specification
+* DSP0226 - Redfish Specification - This file is the main Redfish Scalable Platforms Management API Specification.
+* DSP0270 - Redfish Host Interface Specification - This document specifies the "in-band" or "OS-based" Redfish Host Interface.
-* Whitepaper.md - this is intended to be a non-normative document helping those new to Redfish understand how to interact with the Redfish service and understand common functions and tasks.
+* DSP2044 - Redfish Whitepaper - This is intended to be a non-normative document helping those new to Redfish understand how to interact with the Redfish Service and understand common functions and tasks.
-* Readme2043.md - this document.
-* Readme8010.md - Schema Readme

 These other components are part of the Redfish Scalable Platforms Management API development effort
-* Mockup (DSP2043) - this is a mockup that can be used as sample of output from GETs from A Redfish service.
+* DSP2043 - Redfish Mockup - this is set of mockups that can be used as sample of output from GETs from A Redfish service.
 Informative in nature, it was used to develop the schema.
 A person can set up an NGINX or similar server and configure it to output JSON format and then use this directory for demonstration purposes.
-* Schema - this contains the Redfish Schema definitions.
-These files are normative in nature and are normatively reference by the Redfish Specification.
-There are two Schema formats - CSDL (OData Common Schema Definition Language format which is in XML) and JSON Schema.
-These Schema defintions should be functionally equivalent, thus specifying the schema in two different languages.
+* DSP8010 - Redfish Schema - This contains the Redfish Schema definitions.
+These files are normative in nature and are normatively referenced by the Redfish Specification.
+There are two Schema formats - CSDL (OData Common Schema Definition Language format, which is in XML) and JSON Schema.
+These Schema definitions should be functionally equivalent, thus specifying the schema in two different languages.

 # Redfish Mockups